apple/swift-asn1/Sources/SwiftASN1/Docs.docc/DecodingASN1.md

 ```

 Note that we need to construct the ``ASN1Identifier`` directly in this case.
 This is common whenever we have an implicit
-tag that needs to be passed to an an object that is unconditionally present.
+tag that needs to be passed to an object that is unconditionally present.
 It's often a wise idea to store this tag in a `static let`
 for ease of access.

 There are a few helper functions for circumstances when an object has an implicit tag and is also either `OPTIONAL` or `DEFAULT`.
 For parsing,